kristinbryan/exercise_4/04_exercises.md

 ```

   6. **`dplyr` review**: Look through the code above and describe what each line of code does.

+  1: reads in the data set
+  2: separates State column into 2 columns-- "dot" and "state", extra = "merge" makes sure that no data is dropped
+  3: remove the new "dot" column
+  4: make all the values in "state" column lowercase

+  5:

   7. Create a choropleth map that shows the number of Starbucks per 10,000 people on a map of the US.
 Use a new fill color, add points for all Starbucks in the US (except Hawaii and Alaska), add an informative title for the plot, and include a caption that says who created the plot (you!).
 Make a conclusion about what you observe.